Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Access is permissive via agreement with the local farmer — climbing on damp rock risks both permanent damage to the soft Fell Sandstone and jeopardising this access arrangement.
+- Access is permissive via farmer agreement — climbing on visibly damp rock or during marginal conditions risks both route damage and the goodwill that maintains access to this crag.

 Warnings